-Identify each of the scheduled breaks that are planned for the program year (August 1 to July 31).
+Identify each of the scheduled breaks that occur during all intakes for that program year (August 1 to July 31).
 If there will be more than five breaks, include this information in the Additional Information text box on the last page of this form.